Selling Private Label Products on Amazon – 5 Tips To Beat The Competition

 I won't spend much time here because the headline pretty much says it all, but product photos that look professionally done can make a HUGE difference in whether or not people click on your listing and buy your product.

-Another nice thing to look for when scouting for private label ideas is competing products who aren’t taking full advantage of their photos.
+Another nice thing to look for when scouting for private label ideas is competing products (using Jungle Scout) who aren't taking full advantage of their photos.
 Maybe they only have one photo instead of 6 or 7 from different angles, or maybe the photos they have are done with poor lighting.

 If that's the case, when and if your product ranks next to theirs in the search results, having top notch photos will be a real competitive advantage.